 Detergents are more complex and must be synthesized.
 They were developed during the World Wars when the oils needed for soap were scarce.
 They can start with botanical substances (such as coconut oil for our Sal Suds) or with petroleum derivatives.
 And the uses of detergents is vast and wide.

-And there are excellent detergents, such as our Sal Suds, which is super duper tough on grease and completely clean rinsing, yet mild and biodegradable.
+And there are excellent detergents, such as our Sal Suds, which is super duper tough on grease and completely clean rinsing, yet mild, readily biodegradable.

 So that’s a little bit more about the magic of cleaning and the beauty of chemistry.